gabyballester/next-blog-app-nextjs14-typescript-sqlite/README.md

 - **TypeScript:** Adding strong static types and advanced features to improve large-scale development and code maintainability.
 - **Cloudinary:** to store image files.
   You´ll find a .env.local-sample file where you have to store tha info from your Cloudinary dashboard
+- **Sharp:**For production image optimization with Next.js, you need to install the sharp package.

 ```bash
   CLOUDINARY_CLOUD_NAME=